yyin-dev/MIT6.828/labNotes/lab4/lab4a.md

 ## Multiprocessor support

 Explains SMP model, BSP, AP, LAPIC, MMIO.

+SMP: Symmetric Multiprocessing.
+All CPUs have equivalent access to system resources such as memory and I/O buses.

+BSP: Bootstrap Processor.

+AP: Application Processor.
+Activated by BSP after the OS is up and running.

+LAPIC: Local APIC unit.
+For delivering interrupts to CPUs.

+MMIO: Memory-mapped I/O.

 > **Exercise 1.** Implement `mmio_map_region` in `kern/pmap.c`.
 To see how this is used, look at the beginning of `lapic_init` in `kern/lapic.c`.
 You'll have to do the next exercise, too, before the tests for `mmio_map_region` will run.